Holly with the joy glitter Christmas stockings

 What do you put in an adult Christmas stocking?!

 I always think part of the joy of Christmas stockings is that they can be filled with almost anything (provided it’s small!) — and the more ‘less ordinary’ the better.
 Father Christmas is especially good at this of course… but if you need ideas (and fast, because let’s face it, that festive to-do list isn’t completing itself and there’s a good chance he has Mrs Claus taking care of business in the North Pole) where do you start?
 Especially if it’s not just one or two things you need to pad out a stocking with, but several?!
-Well thankfully, they don’t call me Mrs Gifting for nothing so let me share some stocking filler inspiration.
+Well thankfully, they don’t call me Mrs Gifting for nothing so let me share some stocking fillers for her and stocking fillers for him inspiration.

 Token gifts for her, him or them?
 Let’s start with ways to make them smile…